MCoop1963/hello-world/README.md

 Hi Humans!

 MC here, I like node.js and coffeescript (That's what I'm made of!).
-I've had tacos an the moon and find them far superior to Earth tacos.
+I've had tacos on the moon and find them far superior to Earth tacos.